 After just a short while in the oven, the lamb was done – the digital thermometer went off, saying it was ready to go and I removed it from the oven, again surprised at how quickly the lamb had cooked.
 It seemed like it had only been like 20 minutes.

 But, back then, I didn’t really pay as much attention to times and instructions.
 This was the Pre A Sweet Pea Chef era 🙂

 I removed it from the oven, let it rest, and then carved the rack into chops.
 Dustin and I wound up enjoying the lamb without the rest of the other sides to the meal, since we thought we’d have more time to make them for our dinner as the lamb roasted.
 Silly us.
 But we sure felt fancy and all culinary with how good it tasted.

 We were so pleasantly surprised by how flavorful, juicy, and tender the lamb chops were and, even more importantly, how amazingly easy it was to make.
-Needless to say, since that new years many years ago, we’ve made rack of lamb more of a tradition in our house.
+Needless to say, since that New Year’s Eve many years ago, we’ve made rack of lamb more of a tradition in our house.
 It’s a way to celebrate simplicity, and enjoy the time together as opposed to slaving over the food all night.
-Plus: it looks fancy!
+Plus, it looks fancy!